 In my abstract paintings, I aim to introduce minimalism and abstraction into scenes I have experienced and plan to paint, using sketches or photographs to recall the views seen out on the beach.
 I then choose particular brush–marks, sizes of brush and speeds of painting while I work.

 I enjoy using colour a great deal.
 It can be quite a challenge to create a balanced painting with refined colours.
 Sometimes I select pigments which you do not normally expect to find out in nature and enjoy exploring the emotional qualities of them through my paintings.

 I find working with colour is very rewarding but it often takes up a great deal of nervous energy.
 It is a necessary and fairly intense process when you are aiming to create both harmonious and contrasting colours – especially when working with the immediacy of impasto oil paint or with watercolour.
 Each stroke has a final and irreversible impact on the outcome of the whole painting.

-For me, the sea is an important subject for my abstract oil paintings and watercolour paintings.
+For me, the sea is an important subject for my abstract oil paintings.
 It allows me to have a connection to the real world while grappling with the structure and colour of the painting process.
 It also allows me to reconnect with nature and feed my love of the sea, the beach and the coast.

 Published June 2019